-- (4.1) Type of Cathodic Protection: Impressed Current. - (4.2) Rectifier: Standard 32 Volt, 10 amp direct current output enclosed in a PVC board inside the stainless steel switchboard.
-Rectifier has a 240V supply from the stainless steel switch board distribution panel. - (4.3) Cathode: The cathode point is located on the pump motor.
-One reference anode is also fitted to the motor on the side.
-The cathode point is where the cabling from the rectifier is attached to the structure under cathodic protection. - (4.4) Anodes: One silicone iron anode is suspended from roof of the well.
-See layout drawing. - (4.5) Test Points: Test points are installed on cathodically protected structures to enable testing to ensure full protection of the pumps.
-On these pumps test points have been brought out to the cp switch board. - (4.6) Associated Drawings:
+- (4.1) Type of Cathodic Protection: Impressed Current. - (4.2) Rectifier: Standard 24 Volt, 5.0 amp direct current output enclosed in a PVC board inside the stainless steel switchboard.
+Rectifier has a 240V supply from the stainless steel switch board distribution panel. - (4.3) Cathode: The cathode point is located on the pump motor and also the pipe.
+One reference anode is also fitted to the pipe in the well.
+The cathode point is where the cabling from the rectifier is attached to the structure under cathodic protection. - (4.4) Anodes: One silicone iron anode is suspended from the roof of the well. - (4.5) Test Points: Test points are installed on cathodically protected structures to enable testing to ensure full protection of the pumps and pipes.
+On these pumps and pipes test points have been brought out to the cathodic protection switch board. - (4.6) Associated Drawings: Standard Rectifier Wiring Diagram 486/6/25-AA1C0023E - (4.7) Associated Standards: AS 3000 1986 Australia Wiring Rules AS 2832.1 1985 Pipes, Cables, Ducts, Guide to Cathodic Protection, Part One. - (4.8) Government Regulations:

-Cathodic Protection Details 2/14.213

-Standard Rectifier Wiring Diagram 486/6/25-AA1C0023E

-- (4.7) Associated Standards:

-AS 3000 1986 Australia Wiring Rules

-AS 2832.1 1985 Pipes, Cables, Ducts, Guide to Cathodic Protection,

-Part One.

-- (4.8) Government Regulations: